Never Take Sweets from a Stranger: Alternate dialogue

-Aside from the alternative title, there is some mild swearing in the original British 'Sweets' prints.
+There is some mild swearing in the original British print.
 It features a line from Patrick Allen's character around the 10-minute mark: "If he touched her, I swear I'll kill the bastard."
-In the U.S. 'Candy' prints (and the 2010 Icons of Suspense DVD), the word "swine" is used instead on the audio, also recorded by Allen, but the picture remains the same, and he can clearly still be seen to say "bastard".
+In the U.S. prints (and the 2010 Icons of Suspense DVD), the word "swine" is used instead on the audio, also recorded by Allen, but the picture remains the same, and he can clearly still be seen to say "bastard".